koengr/QCforBusiness/backups/_essentials/timelines.md

 {: .no_toc }

-Below, we see the qubit numbers that several manufacturers have already realized (solid disks) and what they will produce in the future according to their public road maps (opaque plusses).
+Below, we see the qubit numbers that several manufacturers have already realised (solid disks) and what they will produce in the future according to their public road maps (opaque plusses).
 Note that the vertical axis is logarithmic, displaying a very broad range from around 10 to 10.000 qubits.
 A lower number of qubits does by no means indicate